yabwon/HoW-SASPackages/Share your code with SAS Packages - a Hands-on-Workshop.md

 )
 ```

+At the end of the process the `%installPackage()` macro will give you a summary.

 ### Additional options of the `%installPackage()` macro

 The `%installPackage()` macro allows for a few additional modifications of its behaviour.
 Details about parameters can be found in the SPF documentation (see [Links](#links)) or be printed out "locally" into the log by running: